Ohver822/McDonaldsMenuAnalysis/README.md

 What are the maximum values of the the nutritional components from the menu?

-Which top 10 item contains the highest amount of calories?
+Which top 10 items contain the highest amount of calories?

+Which meal type contains the most items exceeding 750 calories?

+How many items contain more than 750 calories?
+Which items are they?

-Do the top 5 items with the highest Trans Fat, Saturated Fat, & Total Fat exceed 800 calories?
+Do the top 5 items with the highest Trans Fat, Saturated Fat, & Total Fat exceed 750 calories?
 If an item has high Total Fat does it correlate to a rise in overall calories?

-Do the top 5 items with the highest sodium exceed 800 calories?
+Do the top 5 items with the highest sodium exceed 750 calories calories?

-Do the top 5 items with highest protein exceed 800 calories?
+Do the top 5 items with highest protein exceed 750 calories?